-The Ultimate List of UK Startup & Small Business Statistics for 2020
+The Ultimate List of UK Startup & Small Business Statistics

 There’s no doubt that starting a business is one of the most daunting things you can do, not only in your professional career but in your life as a whole!

 Most entrepreneurs will be giving up a steady, well paying job to roll the dice and start from scratch as the owner of their own, brand new business.

 From huge decisions such as choosing your product or service, target audience and how to raise funds, to more frivolous choices such as which shade of blue your logo will be, there’s plenty to think about!

 If you’re reading this article then you’ve probably already seen numerous startup failure rate statistics that so often get shared across national news sites and social media.

 However, there’s a whole bunch of positive startup stats too which paint an altogether more rosy picture of becoming your own boss.

 Statistics and analysis can also be a great way of understanding the current state of the UK startup scene and identifying potential pitfalls or areas of opportunity.

 It’s for all these reasons that we’ve produced this ultimate list of startup statistics for you to cast your eye over and gain insight from.